-All hazardous solid waste shall be accompanied by an Arkansas Department of Environmental Quality (ADEQ) Manifest or an approved Hazardous Waste Manifest supplied by the Contractor's Treatment, Storage and Disposal (TSD) facility.
-Actions should follow 40 CFR § 268.7 "Land Ban Disposal Procedures".
+All hazardous solid waste shall be accompanied by an ADEQ Manifest or an approved Hazardous Waste Manifest supplied by the Contractor's Treatment, Storage and Disposal (TSD) facility.
+Actions should follow 40 CFR § 268.7 "Land Ban Disposal Procedures."

-The transporter shall also hold valid permits from all states in which the waste will travel between the storage site and the final hazardous waste disposal facility.
+The transporter shall also hold valid permits from all states in which the waste would travel between the storage site and the final hazardous waste disposal facility.

-The properly executed original copy of the hazardous waste manifest shall be returned to and will become the property of the Department.
+The properly executed original copy of the hazardous waste manifest shall be returned to and would become the property of the Department.
 All other copies of the manifest shall be distributed as designated on the manifest.